 - agave nectar

 Because these simple sugars are digested much more quickly than complex carbohydrates like whole grains and starchy vegetables, they have the potential to impact your blood sugar very quickly compared to other foods that contain more complex, less processed carbohydrates.

 To address the needs of the ever-growing population of people with diabetes, food manufacturers have introduced alternate sources of sugar.
-These artificial or modified sweeteners do not impact a person’s blood sugar as significantly — or at all.
+These artificial, natural, or modified sugar substitutes do not impact a person’s blood sugar as significantly — or at all.

 - sugar alcohols, such as xylitol and erythritol

-- natural sweeteners, such as Truvia or Pure Via
+- natural sweeteners, such as stevia (Truvia or Pure Via) and monk fruit sweetener

 Knowing the difference between sugar-containing foods and those with less sugar content can help with diabetes management.

 You must read food labels carefully to determine what could impact your blood sugar.
 Below are three examples of modified sugars you may find or add to desserts.